russgreen/DependancyInjectionExperiment/README.md

 # DependancyInjectionExperiment

-Small project to learn to use Dependancy Injection with multiple winforms in an app
+Small project to practice with while learning to use Dependancy Injection with multiple winforms in an app